 On March 11, 2011, a 9.0 magnitude earthquake struck northeastern Japan.
-It was the most powerful recorded earthquake to hit Japan ("Tsunami After Massive Japan Quake," 2011) and caused a tsunami that damaged over 600km of coastline in the region (Mimura et al, 2011; Supprasi et al., in press).

-Direct impacts of the earthquake and the triggered tsunami were casualties in the thousands, destroyed property, disrupted basic services, damaged environment, and ruined livelihoods (Mimura et al., 2011).
-One conference presenter, Makoto Hatakeyama, was at sea fishing when the tsunami struck, and he called the following ten days "hell on earth."
+The earthquake was the most powerful recorded to hit Japan ("Tsunami After Massive Japan Quake," 2011) and caused a tsunami that damaged over 600km of coastline in the region (Mimura et al, 2011; Supprasi et al., in press).
+The earthquake and tsunami killed thousands, destroyed property, disrupted basic services, damaged environment, and ruined livelihoods (Mimura et al., 2011).
 Agricultural, fishing, and tourism industries in the disaster areas were severely damaged (Reconstruction Design Council, 2011).

+Conference presenter Makoto Hatakeyama was at sea fishing when the tsunami struck.
+He characterized the subsequent ten days as, "Hell on earth."
 The earthquake and resulting tsunami also caused a series of accidents at a nuclear power plant in Fukushima, already one of the hardest hit areas (Dauer et al., 2011).
 Radiation leaked from the plant forcing thousands to evacuate.
-In total, roughly half a million people were displaced by the earthquake, tsunami, and nuclear disasters (Mimura et al., 2011).
-This triple disaster will likely be the costliest in Japan's history with long lasting financial impacts (Matanle, 2011; Shaw, 2011).
-From this brief account, one recognizes the key features of a sustainability problem being present in the Great Eastern Japan Earthquake case, including complex and long-lasting impacts that threaten the integrity of the regional society, economy, and environment, and urgently require sophisticated responses, which need to match the complexity of the problem itself (Wiek et al., 2012b).
-The nuclear accidents add a new dimension to the disaster (Perrow, 1984, 2011), which leaves the Fukushima region and residents in critical condition despite all preceding disaster preparedness efforts (Wiek, 2011).
+In total, several hundred thousand people were displaced by the earthquake, tsunami, and nuclear disasters (Mimura et al., 2011; Norio et al., 2011).

+This triple disaster will likely be the costliest in Japan's history with long-lasting financial impacts (Matanle, 2011; Shaw, 2011).
+One can recognize in the Great Eastern Japan Earthquake case key features of a sustainability problem (Wiek et al., 2012b).
+Through the earthquake's devastation we see complex and long-lasting impacts that threaten the integrity of the regional society, economy, and environment; impacts that, in turn, urgently require sophisticated responses capable of matching complexity in-kind.

-Nonetheless, a great deal of responses to the Great Eastern Japan Earthquake have benefited from precautionary measures (Source on preparedness).
-High-speed trains, for example, were designed to shut down automatically during earthquakes and did so during this one (Mimura et al., 2011).
-As a result of this and other features, the high-speed rail was quickly back in service.
-Japanese people responded in an orderly way even though they faced tremendously chaotic situations after the disasters (Gilligan, 2011).
-However, the nuclear disaster at Fukushima showed flaws in Japan's anticipatory governance of nuclear power.
-Scientists believed a tsunami as large as the one on March 11 was possible, but the nuclear community ignored this information (Davis et al., in press).
-Also, Japan's regulators often relied on nuclear power companies to voluntarily comply with safety guidelines, but nuclear power companies did not always comply voluntarily.
-In summary, government and business could have done more to prevent such serious accidents through regulation, design, training, and mindfulness (Perrow, 2011).
+In some regions, responses to the Great Eastern Japan Earthquake have benefited from precautionary measures and disaster preparedness efforts (Norio et al., 2011).
+High-speed trains, designed to shutdown automatically during earthquakes, successfully halted during the Great Eastern quake (Mimura et al., 2011).
+As a result of this measure and others, high-speed rail quickly came back on-line after shutdown.
+The Japanese people themselves responded in an orderly way despite the tremendously chaotic and calamitous situation (Gilligan, 2011).

+The cascade of nuclear accidents, however, left the Fukushima region and residents in critical condition despite all preceding disaster preparedness efforts (Perrow, 1984, 2011; Wiek, 2011).
+The Fukushima nuclear disaster revealed flaws in Japan's anticipatory governance of nuclear power.
+While scientists believed a tsunami as large as March 11's was possible, the nuclear community ignored this information (Davis et al., in press).
+Japan's regulators often relied on nuclear power companies to voluntarily comply with safety guidelines, but nuclear power companies often did not cooperate.
+Government and business could have done more to prevent serious nuclear accidents through regulation, design, training, and anticipation (Perrow, 2011).